1. Do I need great credit to get a mortgage?

-The short answer is that you can get a conventional mortgage with as little as 5% down, however as it might suggest the higher deposit you can put down will help you best mortgage rates and deals available.
+The short answer is that you can get a mortgage with as little as 5% deposit, however as it might suggest the higher deposit you can put down will help you obtain the best mortgage rates and deals available.

-This depends on how much you want to stretch your budget.
-If you can afford the higher monthly payments, you will naturally pay off the mortgage loan quicker, you will also save a tremendous amount of interest.
-On the other hand, a 35-year mortgage will cost less per month, allowing you to afford a bigger or nicer house, or one in a better location.
+This depends on how much you want to stretch your budget - If you can afford the higher monthly payments you will naturally pay off the mortgage loan quicker, you will also save a tremendous amount of interest.
+On the other hand, a 35-year mortgage will cost less per month leaving you with more disposable income.

 Your lender may ask for many different items, but in general, be prepared to show all of the following:

 - Income verification (Last three years SA302 and overview tax returns if self employed, If employed 3 months payslips and latest year P60)

 - Bank statements (3 months)

 - Proof of deposit funds (and an explanation of where they came from, if it's not obvious).
 Family and friend gifts are acceptable to some lenders (see below)

 - If some or all of your deposit is coming from a gift, you will need a gifted deposit letter from the source of the funds that confirm they are gift, not a loan.
 We will supply you with the letters for this don't worry.

 A first appointment is a basic review of your finances to determine if you would qualify for a mortgage.
 In general, a first appointment is based on unverified information you provide and does not include a credit check and is therefore not a firm guarantee of a loan.

 8. How long does it take to get my mortgage?